 Reading it, Lee Peisenstein, the main driving force behind Community Memo-ry, smiled.
-"Only in Berkeley," he said.
+"Only in Berkeley," he mid.

-"Community Memory can be used as a community filing cabinet, a continuous-ly available conversation on any topic whatsoever, a place for people with com-mon interests to find each other, a tool for collective thinking, planning, organizing and fantasizing," according to the newsetter the organizers put out whenever omeone gets around to it.
+"Community Memory can be used as community filing cabinat, a continuous-available conversation on any topic hatsoever, a place for people with com-on interests to find each other, a tool for ective thinking, planning, organizing fantasizing," according to the newsnd fents tetter the organizers put out whenever comeone gets around to it.